emilyst/hid-nx-dkms/README.md

 Once I saw there were more changes I wanted to make, I decided to share them as a separate out-of-tree kernel driver instead.

 Along with Sega Genesis gamepad support, I've also added support for the Nintendo 64 controller for Nintendo Switch Online.

+I've also renamed the driver to `hid-nx` to avoid confusion with the in-kernel module.

 License